Patrick Roy: New York Islanders (2024–2026)

 On January 20, 2024, the New York Islanders fired Lane Lambert as head coach and named Roy as his successor.
 He made his Islanders debut on January 21, and earned his first win as Islanders head coach with a 3–2 overtime victory over the Dallas Stars.

+On April 5, 2026, the New York Islanders fired Roy and named Peter DeBoer as his successor, with only four games remaining in the 2025–26 season.

 Personal life

 Patrick Roy married Michèle Piuze on June 9, 1990.
-They have three children: Jonathan, Frederick and Jana.
+They have three children – Jonathan, Frederick and Jana.
 His sons, Frederick and Jonathan, played for the Quebec Remparts during Roy's tenure as head coach of the team.
-His son Jonathan has since left hockey to pursue a music career.
+His son Jonathan has since left ice hockey to pursue a music career.

 While playing for the Avalanche, Patrick Roy was arrested for domestic violence on October 22, 2000, and was released on $750 bail.
 Roy and his wife were in an argument, and his wife made a hangup call to 911.
 Police found physical damage to the house and took Roy into custody.
 The presiding judge dismissed the case, citing it did not meet the standard for criminal mischief in a case of domestic violence.
 Roy and Piuze divorced in early 2005; Roy has not remarried.

 Since the 1980s, Roy has been a significant contributor to the Ronald McDonald House charity.

 Roy was known for superstitious quirks.
 He often talked to the net posts, and he never talked to reporters on days in which he was scheduled to play.
 He also refused to let his skates touch the red and blue lines on the ice, stepping over them.